QualiSystemsLab/Inventory-Utilities/README.md

 3. Run a script to set specific attributes for the resources/sub-resources
 4. Run a script to create connections to the L2 fabric

-Moroe documentation is in the word doc included in the project.
+Mroe documentation is in the word doc included in the project.